Dennis Bonnen

-Dennis Higgins Bonnen (born March 3, 1972) is an American businessman and politician.
-Bonnen served as Speaker of the Texas House of Representatives from 2019 to 2021.
+Dennis Higgins Bonnen (born March 3, 1972) is an American businessman and politician who served as the speaker of the Texas House of Representatives from 2019 to 2021.
 A Republican, Bonnen represented District 25 of the Texas House from 1997 to 2021.
 In 2013, then-Speaker Joe Straus appointed Bonnen as Speaker Pro Tempore, presiding over the House in the Speaker's absence.
 In January 2019, Bonnen was elected Speaker.
 He did not seek re-election in 2020.

 Early life, education, and career

 Born in Angleton, Texas, in the Greater Houston area, to attorney David and homemaker Matina Bonnen, as a child Bonnen was diagnosed with dyslexia at Texas Children's Hospital.
 He struggled with the condition in his childhood education, spending his fourth grade year in a special school that used phonics-based techniques.
 Nevertheless, he graduated from Angleton High School in 1990, and received a B.A. in Political Science in 1994 from St. Edward's University in Austin, Texas.
 Bonnen worked in the Washington, D.C. office of Congressman Greg Laughlin, worked for the Can Manufacturers Institute, became the general manager of a computer business called MDS, and "traveled the nation in 1995 working on the Bob Dole presidential campaign".